Important RSCDS updates

 Please note that with effect from Monday 16th March 2020, all RSCDS staff will be working remotely.
 This is in response to the current Coronavirus (COVID-19) situation in the UK.

 We would like to reassure members and Branches that RSCDS staff will still be available to contact via email.
-General enquiries should be sent to firstname.lastname@example.org.
-Please also be aware that shop orders have been suspended until further notice - although this does not apply to digital orders which are available as usual from Amazon, iTunes, Google Play and Spotify.
+General enquiries should be sent to email@example.com.
+Please also be aware that shop orders have been suspended until further notice - although this does not apply to digital orders which are available as downloads from our website (eBooks), or from Amazon, iTunes, Google Play and Spotify (music).